Eskişehir Mevlevihane

 Kurşunlu Mosque

-Inside of Kurşunlu Library
+Interior of the Kurşunlu Library

 Sema Ceremony